paleolimbot/libgeos/cran-comments.md

-This submission updates the internal version of GEOS to 3.11.0.
+This submission fixes warnings when compiling with `-Wstrict-prototypes` as shown on the package check page.

 ## Test environments